 What are the ACID Database Properties?

-ACID is an acronym to remember the key principles of a transnational system.
+ACID is an acronym that helps to remember the fundamental principles of a transnational system.
 ACID stands for Atomic, Consistent, Isolation, and Durability.
 Here are some informal definitions:

-- Atomic – In a transaction with two or move pieces of information, either all the information is committed to save, or none is saved.
-Essentially, an “all or nothing” rule is followed.
+- Atomic – In a transaction involving two or more pieces of information, either all or none of the information is saved.
+Basically, a rule of “all or nothing” is observed.

-- Consistent – The data saved can’t violate any of the database’s integrity.
-Interrupted changes are rolled back to ensure the database is placed in a state prior to the change.
+- Consistent – The saved data cannot violate the integrity of the database.
+Interrupted modifications are rolled back to ensure the database is in a state before the change takes place.

 - Durable – Once the transaction is committed, any failure or system restart, returns the data in a correct state.
 Stated another way, once a transaction is committed, it will remain so, regardless of a subsequent system failure.